 Containers and patio plants

 Don’t neglect your summer hanging basket and containers – deadheading, correct watering and good feeding now can keep them going until the first severe frosts of autumn.
+If you’ve misplaced your watering can over the summer months, we have great value ones available here.

 Once summer patio displays are past their best, replant with spring-flowering bulbs, winter heathers, dwarf evergreen shrubs and conifers, trailing ivies and spring-flowering bedding plants.